Canadian Supply Chain – Forced Labour Report

 Report Approval and Attestation

-This report has been approved by written resolution by the director of each of Nature Fresh Farms lnc. and Nature Fresh Farms Sales lnc. ln accordance with the requirements of the Act, and in particular section 11 thereof, l, in my capacity as a director of Nature Fresh Farms Sales lnc. and Nature Fresh Farms lnc., attest that I have reviewed the information contained in the Joint Report for the entities listed above.
+In accordance with the requirements of the Act, and in particular section 11 thereof, I, in my capacity as a director of Nature Fresh Farms Sales Inc. and Nature Fresh Farms Inc., attest that I have reviewed the information contained in the Joint Report for the entities listed above.
 Based on my knowledge, and having exercised reasonable diligence, I attest that the information in the Report is true, accurate and complete in all material respects for the purposes of the Act, for the reporting year listed above.

-—Patrick Criteser, President & CEO
+President & CEO

-“I have the authority to bind Nature Fresh Farms Inc., and Nature Fresh Farms Sales Inc.“
+“I have the authority to bind Nature Fresh Farms Inc., and Nature Fresh Farms Sales Inc.